-Advance balances declined slightly at the end of first quarter 2019 compared to year end 2018, although average advance balances during the first quarter 2019 remained at levels comparable with average advance balances for 2018, as shown in Results of Operations on page 38 in this Form 10-Q and page 41 in our 2018 Form 10-K. Advance balances will vary based primarily on member demand or need for wholesale funding and the underlying cost of the advance to the member.
+Advance balances declined slightly at the end of second quarter 2019 compared to year end 2018.
+Advance balances will vary based primarily on member demand or need for wholesale funding and the underlying cost of the advance to the member.
 In addition, as our advances with captive insurance companies mature, our total advance levels may decrease.